CERTCC/certfuzz/src/windows/README.txt

 This is the fuzzed file that caused the crash. <EFA> is the exception faulting address, as reported by !exploitable.

-sf_<seedfile_hash>-<iteration>-<EFA>-<SEVERITY>.<ext>.msec
+sf_<seedfile_hash>-<iteration>-<EFA>-<SEVERITY>.<ext>.e<n>.msec
-This is the cdb text output from the crash, which includes output from the !exploitable tool.
+This is the cdb text output from the crash, which includes output from the !exploitable tool. e<n> represents the number of times that an exception is continued.
+One file is provided for each continued exception until an uncontinuable exception is encountered, or the handled exception limit has been reached, or the target application proceeds without encountering another exception.

 sf_<seedfile_hash>-<iteration>-<EFA>-minimized.<ext>
 This is the minimized version of the crashing test case.
 It is the "least different" version of the original fuzzed file that caused a specific crash (hash).

-sf_<seedfile_hash>-<iteration>.<ext>.e<n>.msec
-This is the cdb output for an exception that is continued <n> number of times.
-One file is provided for each continued exception until an uncontinuable exception is encountered, or the handled exception limit has been reached, or the target application proceeds without encountering another exception.

 ===== Fuzzing on your own =====